freecoderzhaoshuai/mc-docs.zh-cn/articles/search/cognitive-search-create-custom-skill-example.md

 namespace SampleSkills
 {
     /// <summary>
-    /// Sample custom skill that wraps the Custom Entity Search API to connect it with a
+    /// Sample custom skill that wraps the Custom entity search API to connect it with a
     /// AI enrichment pipeline.
     /// </summary>
     public static class CustomEntitySearch